 Seminar

 Academic Internship Program students must register for a designated internship seminar as the analytical complement to their fieldwork.
-Internship seminar offerings vary from semester to semester depending upon need and interest but generally cover such areas as: legal issues, management/leadership, professional wellness, health care, and public policy.
+Internship seminar offerings vary from semester to semester depending upon need and interest but generally cover such areas as: legal issues, sports management/leadership, professional wellness, health care, and public policy.

-Each seminar meets for two and a half hours per week and provides, through selected readings and student presentations, an opportunity to critically analyze their fieldwork and issues facing their agencies.
+In the fall/spring semesters, each seminar meets for two and a half hours per week and provides, through selected readings and student presentations, an opportunity to critically analyze their fieldwork and issues facing their agencies.
 Students whose internship falls outside of the purview of the offered seminars may apply to work individually in a directed study with a faculty sponsor.
 This generally entails weekly meetings to discuss a series of selected readings related to the student's fieldwork and a major research project critically analyzing that work.

 Application Process

-We encourage students to apply as soon as possible to secure a spot in their first choice seminar.
+We encourage students to apply as soon as possible to secure a spot in their first-choice seminar.
 Please note you do not need to have a secured internship by the time you apply, however, we do expect you to know how you plan on securing one.

-Additionally, the AIP application requires students to upload a resume that has been approved by the Center for Career Development (CCD) to ensure students have a resume ready to send to potential internship sites.
+Additionally, the academic year AIP application requires students to upload a resume that has been approved by the Center for Career Development (CCD) to ensure students have a resume ready to send to potential internship sites.
 Make an appointment with the CCD by logging into Handshake.
 Once you log in, navigate to Career Center / Appointments.
 You can also email careers@holycross.edu or call 508-793-3880 for more information.
 Your application will not be reviewed without a CCD-approved resume.

 College-Agency Relationships